ericelliott/credential/README.md

 It's a **really bad idea** to write a library like this one yourself -- even one that wraps pbkdf2 or a similar work unit spec.
 Every new API opens up new attack vectors.
 Older APIs have had time to be examined by security experts.
 Prior to publishing Credential, I had it reviewed by all the security experts I could find, and opened it up to peer review in public security forums.
 Be wary of any security library which has not had similar scrutiny.

+Also note that passwords alone are obsolete.
+If it's your ownly security it's only a matter of time before the black hats own your system.
+Please use multi-factor authentication.

 If you find a security flaw in this code, please [report it](https://github.com/ericelliott/credential/issues/new).